 This is because cooking releases the molecular organic compounds in those foods into the air.
 Likewise, chemical sources like cleaning products or solvents which release Volatile Organic Compounds (VOCs) can cause very strong and potentially harmful odors.

 Garbage, pets, and musty areas can also release a number of organic substances that we sense as odors.
 Some materials like the new carpet you’ve had installed or construction materials have “outgassing” properties, which means for a period of time they release elements into the air with a strong odor.

 The activated carbon filter in many purifiers is a type of filter section that can absorb and trap these odors and vapors, leaving fresh air behind.

 Of course, there’s no substitute for treating the problem at its source, but they’re a great way to freshen the air around you.

 One of the most popular reasons for buying an air purifier is allergy symptom relief.
 Allergens come from a variety of sources: everything from pet dander to pollen.
 To make matters worse, dust mites feed off of pet dander and human skin waste, creating even more allergens!
 The ideal solution is to remove them from the air.

 Allergens are one of the most common problems faced by people.
 There are so many sources of allergy symptoms like sneezing, itchiness, asthma, and more, that it can sometimes seem overwhelming

-These symptoms are caused by allergens that move in the air around you and on to your skin and air passageways.
-Additionally, those that settle on surfaces can be disturbed and get into the air over and over to cause relentless problems.
+These symptoms are caused by allergens that move in the air around you and onto your skin and air passageways.
+Additionally, those that settle on surfaces can be disturbed and get into the air over and over causing relentless problems.

 When allergens enter our breathing passageways or contact skin they act as irritants our body reacts to.